Do you remember the moment you knew you were meant to be a writer?

 THE GHOST OF WRITER’S YET TO COME

-We haven’t yet entered 2017, but the ghost already visits me in the New Year.
+We haven’t yet entered the New Year, but the ghost already visits me.

 The ghost questions how many words I’ve revised during January.
 It asks me what kind of blog posts I’ve shared with the world in February.
 It demands the head count of how many people I’ve helped by the end of March.

-The ghost tells me that 2017 must be the year I write more words than I thought possible.
-It alerts me that 2017 must be the year I finally publish my debut novel.
-It informs me that 2017 must be the year I donate more time and money than ever before.
+The ghost tells me that this must be the year I write more words than I thought possible.
+It alerts me that this must be the year I finally publish my debut novel.
+It informs me that this must be the year I donate more time and money than ever before.

-The ghost warns me that 2017 will be the year more people criticize me.
-It assures me that 2017 will be the year more people give me a chance.
-It reminds me that 2017 will be the year I double down on the writer I’m meant to be.
+The ghost warns me that this will be the year more people criticize me.
+It assures me that this will be the year more people give me a chance.
+It reminds me that this will be the year I double down on the writer I’m meant to be.

-The ghost compels me to look toward 2017.
-Because the ghost presents a window into tomorrow that drives me to create beyond yesterday and today.
+The ghost compels me to look toward this year – because the ghost presents a window into tomorrow that drives me to create beyond yesterday and today.

 THERE’S STILL TIME